and zero accountability:

 Why didnt the OPCC object to Dosanjhs nearly four-year paid vacation?
 Dosanjh actually profited from his criminal actions.

-Why didnt the OPCC inform the public of its decision regarding Dosanjh?
+Why didn’t Lowe call a public hearing following the cops’ excessively generous Dosanjh decision?
 New West police sergeant Diana McDanie told the Record that the OPCC signed off on the cop-on-cop investigation.
 As of Feb.
 18, at least two weeks after Dosanjh returned to work, the OPCC had made no public statement on the subject.
 The OPCC did promptly issue a Feb.
 10 media release about its Wu appeal, an action which would appear to cast the OPCC in a positive light.

 Exactly what did the OPCC sign off on, and why?
 How does the OPCC justify Dosanjhs return to the force when he admits to charges that reflect very poorly on his suitability for work involving weapons and use of force?